 Get blood tests

 - At the bare minimum, a good panel will include cholesterol, fasting insulin, testosterone (for guys), inflammation markers, iron, and vitamins.
 A good primary care physician should be able to design a good panel.
-I may publish mine at one point (you can email me for a sample, in the meantime).
+You can use my blood testing panel for longevity as a starting point.

 - Some people might prefer doing blood tests every 6 months.
 I think quarterly is better, as it gives you more immediate feedback on changes you're making (or that you need to make).